 This is the really important part.
 It’s all about timing.

-- Definitely stay away from greasy or acidic foods.
+Definitely avoid greasy or acidic foods.
 They just sit in your stomach.

 5. Calming Herbal Teas